excid3/simple_calendar/README.md

 Setting `Time.zone` will make sure the calendar start days are correctly computed in the right timezone.
-You can set this globally in your `application.rb` file or if you have Users with Timezone's, you can set it every request by using a before_filter in your `ApplicationController` like the following snippet.
-This example uses [Devise](https://github.com/plataformatec/devise)'s `current_user` and `user_signed_in?` methods to retrieve the user's timezone.
+You can set this globally in your `application.rb` file or if you have a User model with a time_zone attribute, you can set it on every request by using a before_filter like the following example.

+This code example uses [Devise](https://github.com/plataformatec/devise)'s `current_user` and `user_signed_in?` methods to retrieve the user's timezone and set it for the duration of the request.
 Make sure to change the `:user_signed_in?` and `current_user` methods if you are using some other method of authentication.